UpscaleAnon/Chaturbate-Stream-Scraper/README.md

 A: Either live with it, or disable the corruption check.
 My Ryzen 9 9950X3D gets hammered when I download close to 60 streams due to the corruption checker.

+Q: I'm getting retry timeouts a lot

+A: Don't set retry interval to anything higher than 5.
+It'll spend too long to check for a segment, causing it to time out.
+Maybe try lowering it if you're experiencing retry timeouts or increase retry timeout from 30 seconds to 60.

 # TODO
 1: Improve TempSegment folder by having subfolder dedicated to each streamer to avoid potential issues (Ready for next version)